Death Proof: Plot

-Fourteen months later, three young women — hair and makeup artist Abernathy "Abbie" Ross, stuntwoman Kim Mathis, and up-and-coming actress Lee Montgomery — are driving through Lebanon, Tennessee, where they are shooting a film together.
+Fourteen months later, three young women, makeup artist Abernathy Ross, stunt driver Kim Mathis and actress Lee Montgomery, are driving through Lebanon, Tennessee on break from a film shoot.
 They stop at a convenience store, where Mike watches them from his car.
-The women are en route to pick up Abbie and Kim's friend, stuntwoman Zoë Bell, from the airport while Mike inconspicuously photographs them.
-Zoë tells them that she wants to test-drive a 1970 Dodge Challenger, the same type of car from the 1971 film Vanishing Point, that is for sale nearby.
-The owner lets them test-drive it unsupervised after Abernathy tells him that Lee is a porn star and will stay behind.
+The women pick up their friend, stuntwoman Zoë Bell, from the airport while Mike photographs them unaware.
+Zoë tells them she wants to test-drive a 1970 Dodge Challenger, the same type of car from the 1971 film Vanishing Point and has found one for sale nearby.
+The owner, Jasper, lets them test-drive it unsupervised after Abernathy tells him Lee is a porn star, and she is left behind as collateral.

-Zoë tells Abernathy and Kim that she wants to play a game they call "Ship's Mast," whereby she rides the hood holding belts fastened to the car while Kim drives at high speeds.
-Kim is hesitant, but agrees.
+Zoë tells Abernathy and Kim that she wants to play a game they call "Ship's Mast", whereby she rides the hood holding belts fastened to the car while Kim drives at speed.
+Kim is hesitant but agrees.
 The three enjoy the stunt, unaware that Mike is watching them.
-He rear-ends them in his car, causing Zoë to accidentally drop one of the belts.
+He rear-ends them in his car, causing Zoë to lose her grip on both belts and is left holding on to the hood.
 After several more collisions, he T-bones them, throwing Zoë from the hood.
-Kim shoots Mike's left shoulder, and he flees in his car.
-Abernathy and Kim cry over the loss of their friend, until Zoë emerges uninjured.
+Kim shoots Mike's left shoulder and he flees in his car.
+Abernathy and Kim cry over the apparent loss of their friend, until Zoë emerges uninjured.
 The three agree to catch up to Mike and kill him.

-Mike has stopped on a narrow road to treat his wound with whiskey.
-The women rear-end him at a high speed.
-Zoë gets out and beats him with a pipe, but he resists and drives off again.
-After a long chase, the women push Mike's car off the road.
+The women catch up to Mike as he is treating his wound and ram him, then Zoë gets out and beats him with a pipe.
+They continue chasing him as he pleads for mercy, finally flipping his car off the road.
 They drag him from the wreckage and beat him to death.

+During the credits, photos of various women can be seen implying that they were all previous victims of Mike's.